Financial Aid & Expenses

 Financing Your Education

-Graduate students in MAET may be eligible for scholarships awarded through the Graduate School of Arts and Sciences, need-based federal student financial aid, and other financing assistance coordinated through the Office of Student Financial Services.
-In addition, MAET students may apply for and receive funds through privately-sponsored grants and scholarships.
+Graduate students in MA in Educational Transformation may be eligible for scholarships awarded through the Graduate School of Arts and Sciences, need-based federal student financial aid, and other financing assistance coordinated through the Office of Student Financial Services.
+In addition, MA-EDTR students may apply for and receive funds through privately-sponsored grants and scholarships.
 To view a breakdown of tuition and expenses for students, please visit the Office of Student Financial Services.

 Scholarships